Your first time on track

 Interior

 You don’t want anything loose in the cabin or the trunk.
-Clean it out before you get to the track or they’ll make you do it.
+Clean it out before you get to the track, or they’ll make you do it.
 When you are rushing around to get on track, you don’t want to waste time cleaning out your car.
 I’ve had students with fast food in the car, drinks, guns, stuffed animals, and many other crazy things.
 This includes cell phone holders that aren’t fixed to the car.
 Get that cell phone holder out of the car.
 If it falls off during a hard corner and falls into the footwell, it can make for a very bad day.
 Get it ALL out of the car.
 Check the trunk too.
-You don’t want things slamming around in there potentially denting your fenders from the inside out.
+You don’t want things slamming around in there, potentially denting your fenders from the inside out.
 Remove the driver’s side floor mat the night before.

 Insurance

 Your road insurance will not cover an accident on the track.
-If you’ve properly prepared your car, your risk of an incident on track is pretty low at most events run by a good organization.
+If you’ve thoroughly prepared your car, your risk of an incident on track is pretty low at most events run by a good organization.
 If you are worried about it, you can get track insurance for the day.
 A quick search on the internet will help you find the organizations that do that.
 Personally, I’ve never used track insurance.

 PREPARE YOURSELF